ForbesLindesay/simple-queue-service/README.md

   A [promise](http://promises-aplus.github.com/promises-spec/) for an array of Message objects.

+### Queue#getAttributes(names)

+  Get queue attributes.

+Arguments:

+    - ** names ** - Array of attribute names to fetch, or a string containing the name of a single attribute.
+Default is 'All', which will return all queue attributes.
+See [the GetQueueAttributes documentation](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/Query_QueryGetQueueAttributes.html) for a list of attribute names.

+Returns:

+  A [promise](http://promises-aplus.github.com/promises-spec/) for an object whose keys are attribute names, and whose values are the corresponding attribute values, as strings.

+### Queue#setAttribute(name, value)

+  Set a queue attribute.

+Arguments:

+  - **name** - the name of the attribute to set.
+See [here](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/Query_QuerySetQueueAttributes.html) for a list of available attributes and what they do.
+  - **value** - the attribute value.
+Use null to restore the attributes default value (same as passing an empty string).

+Returns:

+  A [promise](http://promises-aplus.github.com/promises-spec/) resolved when the operation completes.
+Note that it may take up to 60 seconds for the changes to be take effect (typically a few seconds will do it).
+The result of this promise is not defined.

 ## Message

   Encapsulates a message retrieved from the queue, along with its metadata.